storoc/storoc_server/README.md

 occupancy trends, depending on the settings the store manager configures.

 ## Authentication
-No authentication is required to access the publicly available data.
+No authentication is required to request the publicly available data.
+Authentication is required to write to the server database.

 The business facing user interface requires login and authentication.
 Certain levels of information can be configured by the